 Yes, there are other concerns like basic freedom (monitoring people), safety of your data (who all have access to it), Prevalence.

 Compared with other biometrics, facial recognition offers less protection in terms of privacy and protection level of individuals.
 If you care about the individual's rights and privacy, don’t ponder over it now.
 The changes have already begun and are happening swiftly around the world in different levels.

-The government is using surveillance cameras, facial recognition, AI, smart glasses and other technologies to monitor people based on their socializing manner, which leads towards both, benefit and punishment, in the society as well.
-China plans to give each citizen a social credit score.
+The government is using surveillance cameras, facial recognition, AI, smart glasses and other technologies to monitor people based on their socializing manner, which leads towards both, benefit and punishment, in the society.
+China has started giving each citizen a social credit score.
 The score can rise or fall based on a wide range of behavioral analysis.
 If your score gets too low, you will be banned from buying a flight ticket, renting a house, getting high-speed internet, or even getting a loan.

 With millions of surveillance cameras in China, the government can monitor or record pedestrians and their faces will be shown in the bus stops public screens.
-By 2020, China plans to give all of its citizens a personal score, based on how they behave.
+By 2020 end, China plans to give all of its citizens a personal score, based on how they behave.

 You may be interested on: